panglesd/slipshow/docs/tutorial.rst

 Your first presentation
 =======================

 This tutorial assumes you have access to the slipshow compiler.
-If you are only interested in trying out slipshow before deciding to install it (or not), you can use the `sliphub editor <https://sliphub.choum.net/new>`_: it requires no installation on your computer, nor to create any account!
+We encourage you not just to read, but to actually create the presentation this tutorial is describing.
+It is even better if you modify it to make it your own!

-If you do want to use slipshow, we recommend completing the :ref:`getting-started` part of the document.
+For that, you can use the `sliphub editor <https://sliphub.choum.net/new>`_: it requires no installation on your computer, nor to create any account!
+However, if you actually want to use slipshow for the future, we strongly recommend completing the :ref:`getting-started` part of the document.

 .. contents:: Outline of the tutorial
    :local: